aarondweinberg/music_genre_identifier/README.md

 - The Musicmap playlist dataset is relatively small.
 With only 10 songs per genre, the variation within each genre is still too large to be well-represented.
 To avoid overfitting the training set, we need more data.
 - It is unclear whether audio is sufficient for determining genre using this more socially and historically informed notion of genre, particularly with the fine-grained approach taken here.

-# Music Genre Classification Project

-This repository contains all the code, data, and assets for a music genre classification project using deep learning with graph-based soft labeling.

 ## Files